First there was Plexiglass, then acrylic took the world by storm.

 Finally, acrylic polymers can also be used to create inexpensive and wool-like fabrics, using woven plastic threads to create jumpers, scarves, and even furniture.

-Is acrylic a sustainable material or bad for the environment?
+Is acrylic a sustainable material?

-So, is acrylic sustainable in any way?
+Is acrylic sustainable in any way?

 As one of the most popular types of plastic, it shouldn’t come as a surprise that acrylic is far from eco-friendly.

 Plexiglass can be found almost everywhere.
 While its physical and mechanical properties do make for a great alternative to glass and a decent alternative to wool (have a read to see if wool is sustainable), its use on such a massive scale makes for one of the most unsustainable materials out there.